John James Audubon: The Birds of America

-All anxieties and fears which overshadowed his work in its beginning had passed away.
-The prophecies of kind but overprudent friends, who did not understand his self-sustaining energy, had proved untrue; the malicious hope of his enemies, for even the gentle lover of nature has enemies, had been disappointed; he had secured a commanding place in the respect and gratitude of men.

 Colorists applied each color in assembly-line fashion (over fifty were hired for the work).
-The original edition was engraved in aquatint by Robert Havell, Jr., who took over the task after the first ten plates engraved by W. H. Lizars were deemed inadequate.
+The original edition was engraved in aquatint by Robert Havell Jr., who took over the task after the first ten plates engraved by W. H. Lizars were deemed inadequate.
 Known as the Double Elephant folio for its double elephant paper size, it is often regarded as the greatest picture book ever produced and the finest aquatint work.
 By the 1830s the aquatint process had been largely superseded by lithography.
 A contemporary French critic wrote, "A magic power transported us into the forests which for so many years this man of genius has trod.
 Learned and ignorant alike were astonished at the spectacle ...
 It is a real and palpable vision of the New World."

 Audubon sold oil-painted copies of the drawings to make extra money and publicize the book.
 A potential publisher had Audubon's portrait painted by John Syme, who clothed the naturalist in frontier clothes; the portrait was hung at the entrance of his exhibitions, promoting his rustic image.
 The painting is now held in the White House art collection, and is not frequently displayed.
 The New-York Historical Society holds all 435 of the preparatory watercolors for The Birds of America.
 Lucy Audubon sold them to the society after her husband's death.
 All but 80 of the original copper plates were melted down when Lucy Audubon, desperate for money, sold them for scrap to the Phelps Dodge Corporation.

 King George IV was among the avid fans of Audubon and subscribed to support publication of the book.
 Britain's Royal Society recognized Audubon's achievement by electing him as a fellow.
 He was the second American to be elected after statesman Benjamin Franklin.
 While in Edinburgh to seek subscribers for the book, Audubon gave a demonstration of his method of supporting birds with wire at professor Robert Jameson's Wernerian Natural History Association.
 Student Charles Darwin was in the audience.
 Audubon also visited the dissecting theatre of the anatomist Robert Knox.
 Audubon was also successful in France, gaining the King and several of the nobility as subscribers.

 The Birds of America became very popular during Europe's Romantic era.
 Audubon's dramatic portraits of birds appealed to people in this period's fascination with natural history.